Joe Fraziers Passport 1984

-Joseph William “Joe” Frazier (January 12, 1944 – November 7, 2011), also known as Smokin’ Joe, was an American professional boxer, Olympic gold medalist and Undisputed World Heavyweight Champion, whose professional career lasted from 1965 to 1976, with a one-fight comeback in 1981.
-Frazier emerged as the top contender in the late 1960s, defeating opponents that included Jerry Quarry, Oscar Bonavena, Buster Mathis, Eddie Machen, Doug Jones, George Chuvalo and Jimmy Ellis en route to becoming Undisputed Heavyweight Champion in 1970, and followed up by defeating Muhammad Ali by unanimous decision in the highly-anticipated “Fight of the Century” in 1971.
-Two years later Frazier lost his title when he was knocked out by George Foreman.
-He fought on, beating Joe Bugner, losing a rematch to Ali and beating Quarry and Ellis again.
+Joseph William “Joe” Frazier (January 12, 1944 – November 7, 2011), also known as Smokin’ Joe, was an American professional boxer, Olympic gold medalist, and Undisputed World Heavyweight Champion, whose professional career lasted from 1965 to 1976, with a one-fight comeback in 1981.
+Frazier emerged as the top contender in the late 1960s, defeating opponents that included Jerry Quarry, Oscar Bonavena, Buster Mathis, Eddie Machen, Doug Jones, George Chuvalo, and Jimmy Ellis en route to becoming Undisputed Heavyweight Champion in 1970, and followed up by defeating Muhammad Ali by unanimous decision in the highly-anticipated “Fight of the Century” in 1971.
+Two years later, Frazier lost his title when George Foreman knocked him out.
+He fought on, beating Joe Bugner, losing a rematch to Ali, and beating Quarry and Ellis again.

 In 1964 heavyweight representative Buster Mathis qualified but was injured, so Frazier was sent as a replacement.
 At the Heavyweight boxing event, Frazier knocked out George Oywello of Uganda in the first round, then knocked out Athol McQueen of Australia 40 seconds into the third round.
 He was then into the semi-final as the only American boxer, facing the 6 foot 4, 230 lb.
 Vadim Yemelyanov of the Soviet Union.